-The major obstacles in implementing such services in Nepal are: a) relatively weak infrastructure.
-For example, lack of electricity, especially in rural areas, causing hurdles even for charging the mobile phones, poor internet coverage, underdeveloped payment system, and the lack of credit data of customers; b) lower income and financial literacy levels, for example, customers being unable to afford even small transaction costs and clearly understand the concept of financial products and its mechanisms.
-To overcome such obstacles, the possible solutions include making large investments in physical infrastructure, expanding financial literacy (as discussed earlier), and making the provision for cash transfers and/or waiving of transaction costs for those who cannot afford.
+The major obstacles in implementing such services in Nepal are a) relatively weak infrastructure.
+For example, lack of electricity, especially in rural areas, causing hurdles even for charging the mobile phones, poor internet coverage, underdeveloped payment system, and the lack of credit data of customers; b) lower-income and financial literacy levels, for example, customers being unable to afford even small transaction costs and clearly understand the concept of financial products and its mechanisms.
+To overcome such obstacles, the possible solutions include making large investments in physical infrastructure, expanding financial literacy (as discussed earlier), and making the provision for cash transfers and/or waiving transaction costs for those who cannot afford them.

 By Sadichchha Shrestha (Student at New York University), Dr. Nayan Krishna Joshi (Research Associate at CIMMYT Nepal), Dr. Satis Chandra Devkota (Assistant Professor of Economics and Management at the University of Minnesota, Morris).

-This article was originally published in The Rising Nepal on 12 January 2018.
+This article was originally published in Rising Nepal on 12 January 2018.